jtibrewal09/purplepouch/README.md

-# Purple pouch
+# Purple pouch Dashboard

 An experimental site where you can upload your multiple bank statements and play with the data with filters and graphs.

 ### Don't worry, it's completely safe.
-We don't store any data.

-The code is in public, you can verify it.
+The code is public, you can verify it.